Peggy Agouris is the Dean of the College of Science since July 2013.

-Peggy Agouris was appointed Acting Dean of the College of Science in June 2013.
-Prior to her appointment, she was the Chair of the Department of Geography and Geoinformation Science for five years (2008-13).
-Since 2008, Dr. Agouris is also the Director of the Center of Earth Observing and Space Research (CEOSR), one of Mason's largest research centers with external funding of several million dollars annually.
+Prior to her appointment, she was the Chair of the Department of Geography and Geoinformation Science (2008-13).
+Since 2008, Dr. Agouris is also the Director of the Center of Earth Observing and Space Research (CEOSR), one of Mason's most active research centers, with external funding of several million dollars annually.
 In 2012-13, Ms. Agouris has served as Mason's Faculty Fellow for Graduate Education.

 Her research interests include the automation of processes for spatiotemporal information extraction from digital imagery, and the integration of remote sensing and digital image processing and analysis within geospatial information systems.
 Ms. Agouris has authored more than 100 articles in journals, books, and conference proceedings in the image analysis and computer science literature, some of which have received national and international awards.
 She has directed numerous Ph.D. and M.S. theses, and several of her advisees are already faculty members in various national and international institutions.